 - Growing up with a parent who suffered from a fear of enclosed spaces.

 - A fear of being buried alive – Taphophobia.

-There is no scientific evidence that Claustrophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Furthermore, there is no scientific evidence that Claustrophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that biomedical models of mental illness are given in the media.

-On the contrary, Claustrophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Claustrophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.